ankitpatnala/planet_sentinel_multimodality/README.md

 	title="Schematic Represenatation" width="960" height="480" />

+## Dataset

 The dataset for the experiments can be downloaded from the [link](https://zenodo.org/record/7737587#.ZBHbgNXMJH4)

+## Dataset development

+In case one wants to setup their own data, they need to download the DENETHOR dataset from the [data portal](https://mlhub.earth/data/dlr_fusion_competition_germany).

+Following the downloading of requisite files, the script utils/prepare_data.py for pre-training and data for downstream task1.
+For downstream task2, the script utils/prepare_val_data.py can be used.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.